 - When planning a visit during October consider that parking close to the main cherry blossoms may be hard and there may be some traffic/queues.
 On a sunny weekend day, consider parking along Pūriri Drive and walking into the park.
 Or come via public transport!

-- Planning a quick drive by the cherry blossoms?
+- Are you planning a quick drive by the cherry blossoms?
 Head to the Pūriri Drive location to avoid a busy car park and get closer to the trees.

 - Please strictly no parking on the grass or stopping on roadways.

 - Weekday visits are quieter to visit than weekends.
-Swing by after work to see the Blossoms, the park closes at 8pm from October 1st.
+Swing by after work to see the Blossoms, the park closes at 8pm on October 1st.